MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 - Data volume streamed to the user
 - Data volume/calculations processed by the application
 - Number of models/locations/etc. for which different calculations are required
-- Any combination/fraction of the above-mentioned
+- Any combination/fraction of the above-mentioned and whatever you can think of for a given project

 ###### How to choose your functional unit